Apptainer tutorial

 sbatch test.sh

-πŸ’‘ For more information on batch jobs, see Docs CSC.
+πŸ’‘ For more information about batch jobs, see the batch jobs section.

 Apptainer run